 Before joining the Clinton Administration, Keating held several positions with the United States House of Representatives.
 He served as assistant floor manager for the Democratic leadership from 1986-1992 and, prior to that, as special assistant to the doorkeeper.

-Keating is a member of the CSIS Advisory Board, Corporate Advisory Board of SOME, Board of Directors for the National Association of Manufacturers, the Trust for the National Mall, Board of Directors for Signature Theatre, and the Wolf Trap Foundation for the Performing Arts.
+Keating is a member of the CSIS Advisory Board, the Board of Directors for the National Association of Manufacturers, Board of Directors for Signature Theatre, and the Wolf Trap Foundation for the Performing Arts.